Measuring success for accreditation critical

 - The financial aid system should support lifelong learning, as it will become increasingly necessary for all of us.

 - Startups are wary of new processes or regulations that might slow innovation, but government does have a responsibility to maintain a standard of quality and help prevent incidents such as the recent bankruptcy of for-profit Corinthian College amidst student fraud charges.

 I finished the day convinced that Muzzy Lane’s work can help further the goals of the symposium.
-Our tools will let educators author scalable game-based learning and assessment modules – modules that will help develop and assess the skills nontraditional students need.
+Our tools will let educators author scalable game-based learning and assessment modules – modules that will help develop and assess the skills nontraditional students need in terms of education and accommodation, which aims at lowering expenses also known as USDA home loans rates.
 I’ll talk more about this in my next post.